 Not only did he not suffer any ill effect, but he went on to win Mr. Universe five times.

 His disciple Jim Morris, also a veteran champion bodybuilder, gradually switched to a vegetarian diet and experienced improvements in his general health and eyesight, winning the titles of Mr. USA, Mr. International, AAU Mr. American, and Mr. Olympia Masters Over 60.

 Who Is The V3 Vegetarian Bodybuilding System For?

 This is a nutritional system that caters to anyone who wants to get their nutrition values more from plants and less from meat.

-It does not have to be necessarily for full vegetarians, but half vegetarians as well.
-The nutritional advice encompasses the full spectrum of of preferences, transition people who are still undecided, vegetarians in all their variations and vegans.
+It does not have to be only for full vegetarians, but half vegetarians as well.
+The nutritional advice encompasses the full spectrum of preferences, transition people who are still undecided, vegetarians in all their variations, and vegans.

 The V3 plan provides a wealth of information on all plant foods and their properties, particularly those that provide the most comprehensive source of proteins and the right combinations to get the most possible complete range of amino acids.

 It does so with 3 different meal plan variations to satisfy whichever end of the vegetarianism range you may find yourself comfortable with: partly vegetarian, ovo-vegetarian, lacto-vegetarian, lacto-ovo-vegetarian, pescatarian, or vegan.

 V3 Vegetarian Bodybuilding is suitable for those who do not wish to spend their life online searching for information on the right vegetarian diet for bodybuilding but want to find it all in one place while avoiding setbacks and mistakes along the way.

 The Way It Works